 With their primary goal set to be as transparent as possible, Girlfriend Collective made sure to choose every part of their processes with great care.
 From raw materials to facilities through to their partners, being as ethical and sustainable as possible is a top priority.
 Also featured as one of our favorites for ethical maternity clothes, they offer underwear in sizes ranging from XXS to 6XL, making them a great option if you’re looking for extended sizes or ethical plus size fashion in general.

-Girlfriend's Materials and fabrics
+Girlfriend's — materials and fabrics

 Their underwear is made of recycled PET bottles (RPET) and all of their garments are dyed using eco-friendly dyes.

 Girlfriend Collective’s fabric factory is SA8000 certified; a certification by Social Accountability International designed to protect workers worldwide through standardized working condition guidelines and wage guidelines.
-Cutting and sewing is also done at an SA8000 certified factory in Vietnam where they ensure there is no child labor, fair wages, and safe working conditions, with the right to unionize.
+Cutting and sewing are also done at an SA8000 certified factory in Vietnam where they ensure there is no child labor, fair wages, and safe working conditions, with the right to unionize.

 Their factory also treats the wastewater from their dyeing process before being re-released, and the dye mud generated is donated to a local pavement facility to be recycled into sidewalks and roads.

-Girlfriend's Corporate responsibility
+Girlfriend's — corporate responsibility

 Girlfriend Collective only uses packaging that is 100% recycled and recyclable.
-To make a number of their garments, including their undies, Girlfriend Collective also uses recycled materials, helping to reduce waste to landfills and pollution caused by waste.
+To make a number of their garments, including their undies, Girlfriend Collective also uses recycled materials, helping to reduce waste in landfills and pollution caused by waste.